ztomasze/dungeon-jacks/index.md

 After resolving an encounter (either by winning the fight or by fleeing), the Cleric (Hearts) can attempt to heal any hero who is missing a die.
 They can choose to heal themselves with this ability.

-Roll one of the Cleric's dice to undercut a 3:
+Roll one of the Cleric's dice to undercut a 4:

-+ On a 3 or less, the target hero recovers one of their dice from the exhaustion pool.
++ On a 4 or less, the target hero recovers one of their dice from the exhaustion pool.
-+ On a 4 or 5, nothing happens.
++ On a 5, nothing happens.
 + On a 6, the Cleric's die is exhausted.

 If the Cleric has no dice to roll during this Healing phase, they can instead attempt to recover one through prayer.
 Roll one of the Cleric's dice in the exhaustion pool.
 On a 6, the Cleric recovers it.